icarecti/chatgpt_macro_for_texstudio/README.md

 # How does it work
 ___

 The ChatGPT Macro for TeXstudio is a user-friendly integration that connects TeXstudio with OpenAI's API.
-The macro sends selected text from your document to a Python script, which communicates with the API and processes the response.
+The first macro  `ChatGPT` allows you to send selected text from your document to a Python script, which interacts with the API and processes the response.
-The enhanced text is then written back to your editor.
+The response text is  inserted directly into your editor, creating an intuitive and interactive ChatGPT experience.
+The secondary macro, `ChatGPT-PromptLibrary`, offers a collection of predefined prompts accessible through a dropdown menu, allowing you to easily apply them to any selected text.

 # Getting Started
 ___